 The studies on international comparisons of school performance (PISA, PIRLS/IGLU, TIMSS), and the preliminary investigations into the attainment of the educational standards for the Hauptschulabschluss secondary general school certificate, have shown that a significant share of pupils in the different subjects do not achieve a minimum level of competences.
 As a result of these results, the Standing Conference has agreed to make the targeted promotion of poorer-performing pupils a focus of joint activities.

 In March 2010 the Standing Conference adopted a targeted Support Strategy for Poorer-Performing Pupils (Förderstrategie für leistungsschwächere Schülerinnen und Schüler), which includes prevention, intervention and compensation measures.
 The aim of the support strategy is to significantly reduce the number of pupils not achieving a minimum competence development level by the end of their course of education.
 At the same time this should considerably improve their chances of achieving a school-leaving qualification and successfully participating in society and the world of work.
-The support strategy is, therefore, also related to the fields of action agreed as part of the Qualification Initiative for Germany “Getting ahead through education” (Aufstieg durch Bildung), particularly the goal of halving the number of pupils without a school-leaving qualification.

 In this context particular attention is given to children and young people with a migrant background.
 The support strategy resolved by the Standing Conference relates to the achievement of the minimum standards for the Hauptschulabschluss or a comparable qualification.
 This also includes pupils with special educational needs covered by the individual focus Learning, more of whom are to be given the chance to achieve a Hauptschulabschluss or comparable qualification.